- Last update:

 The one I got

-This is used to connect the DC power supply with the motor driver, I got this one from Amazon.
+This is used to connect the DC power supply with the motor driver, I got two from Amazon.
+4.99 euros.

 Misc